OmniMAE: Single Model Masked Pretraining on Images and Videos: Experiments

 \subsection{Analyzing \OURS}

-We now analyze \OURS and ablate the design decisions and implementation details.
 We train the \vitB architecture jointly on the \imnet and the \sthsthShort datasets for 800 epochs, where an epoch involves training over all samples from both the datasets.
-For these analysis experiments, we use the default masking hyperparameters of MAE for images, and \videomae for videos.
-Thus, by default we mask 75\% of the image patches randomly and 90\% of the video patches in random `tubes'.
-All hyperparameters for these experiments are in~\cref{appendix:ablation_details}.
+For these analysis experiments, we use the default masking hyperparameters of MAE for images (75\%).
+For \vmae, due to redundancy across frames, we use ``tube'' dropping (\ie dropping all patches at a given spatial location over time) with high masking ratio (90\%) All hyperparameters for these experiments are in~\cref{appendix:ablation_details}.
 We evaluate all the pretrained models on \imnet and \sthsthShort and report the top-1 classification accuracies in~\cref{tab:ablations}.
+Please see~\cref{sec:ablations_appdx} for additional ablations.

 { \bf Extreme masking.} We vary the ratio of masked patches in the input while training the model.
 We observe that videos benefit from significantly higher amounts of masking than images.
 Since video frames have a lot of redundant information, the resulting spatio-temporal patches are also redundant and thus higher masking leads to better self-supervised models.
-Unlike our experiments, prior work found that extremely high masking ratios lead to degradation in performance: MAE~\cite{he2021masked} saw a significant degradation in performance when masking more than 75\% of the patches, and \videomae's performance dropped past 90\% masking.
+Unlike our experiments, prior work found that extremely high masking ratios lead to degradation in performance, for instance MAE~\cite{he2021masked} saw a significant degradation in performance when masking more than 75\% of the patches.
 However, as we show in~\cref{tab:ablations_masking_ratio}, \OURS models can use extremely high masking of the input while learning good representations.